Facebook, Amazon, Google, Netflix, Apple

 The markets and economy are good for US based businesses ready for 2019/2020, but for those exposed to International trade and offshore production (25% tariffs), the road is really uphill.
-That increase in costs and FAANG resistance to recentering manufacturing in the US, is making investors jittery about the markets.
+That increase in costs and FAANG resistance to repatriating manufacturing to the US, is making investors jittery about the markets.
 Take a good look at Facebook’s stock forecast and NetFlix and Amazon are adjusting and you have to feel less nervous about investing in them.

 Investor’s Negative Outlook on FAANGs

 The FAANG stocks were doing fine, with many analysts buy recommendation, but suddenly the fall, the scene changed.
 Earnings season brought everyone back to earth and either the FAANG companies didn’t want to pay out, or investors were just believing what they wanted.